 In addition to the top 5 companies above, Gates Foundation announced a consortium of life sciences companies – an important collaboration to accelerate the development, manufacture and delivery of vaccines, diagnostics, and treatments for COVID-19 in response to the pandemic.
 They will be working to identify concrete actions that will accelerate treatments, vaccines, and diagnostics to the field – namely Bayer, BD, bioMérieux, Boehringer Ingelheim, Bristol-Myers Squibb, Eisai, Eli Lilly, Gilead, GSK, Johnson & Johnson, Merck (known as MSD outside the U.S. and Canada), Merck KGaA, Novartis, Pfizer, and Sanofi.

 At Real Life Sciences, everything we do is rooted in the deepest admiration and gratitude for the unbelievable people we are lucky to call our partners.
 We are immensely inspired by all frontline workers who are dedicating their life to bring hope amid the distress by working on developing drugs, vaccines, and other cures for COVID-19.

 Are you looking for a career that can make a difference in this pandemic, or is your organisation in need of specialists and medical experts?
-Check out our website for the latest job opportunities or get in touch with us today and take your future into your own hands now.
+Check out our website for the latest job opportunities or get in touch with us through the form below today and take your future into your own hands now.